 One of the benefits of Mission is that there is very little traffic.
 The average commute to work is 15.55 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The rate of college-level education in Mission is quite a bit lower than the national average among all cities of 21.84%: just 11.97% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Mission with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.97% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Mission in 2022 was $14,568, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $58,272 for a family of four.
 However, Mission contains both very wealthy and poor people as well.
 Mission also has one of the higher rates of people living in poverty in the nation, with 48.52% of its population below the federal poverty line.